 In the UK, the equestrian industry is worth around £4.7billion each year and is the second-largest rural employer after agriculture.
 The industry consists of two main parts:

 The Use of the Horse - This is either at hobby or professional level.
 Includes disciplines such as Horse Racing, Showjumping, Dressage, Eventing, Endurance, Pony Club and Vaulting.

 The Suppliers of Goods and Services for Equestrian Activities - These businesses provide essentials such as quality feeding, clothing, transport and veterinary services.
 Horses need a lot of care, especially those competing at the top level.
 Treatments such as aqua therapy, vibration plates and magnetic therapy are a few of the ways to ensure these horses stay at the top of their game.

 At work with Bruce Stevenson colleagues in our Glasgow office.
-From left to right, Alistair, Maria, Alana and Nick
+From left to right, Alistair, Alana and Angela

 The level of investment in the equestrian industry has risen in recent years.
 Horse racing, in particular, sees the highest amounts of money paid for horses that are deemed ‘unproven’.
 In these occasions, buyers are investing in potential as these horses have yet to race, jump or shown any proper talent under saddle.

 In 2018 a young colt sold for £3.675 million which was the highest price paid for a young horse anywhere in the world that year.
 Similarly, a 2-year-old stallion was bought for £1.8 million at the Hanoverian Licensing and Stallion Sales in Germany.
 This shows that breeding is a vital contributor to this sport and we must ensure the correct insurance is in place.